 In addition to enjoying cheese in recipes, include it in your midmorning or midafternoon snack, with veggie sticks or cucumber rounds on Phase 1 or paired with whole-wheat crackers or fresh fruit on Phase 2.
 Just don’t overdo it because cheese is calorie dense.
 There are soft, semisoft, and hard cheeses, as well as fresh or aged varieties.
 Here’s a rundown of some cheeses that are available in reduced-fat and/or fat-free versions and tips on how to incorporate them into your meals:

 - Cheddar cheese is a firm cow’s milk cheese that is available in a range of flavors from mild to extra sharp.
+It's great in sandwiches and casseroles.

 - Farmer’s cheese is a form of cottage cheese with its liquid pressed out.
+It makes a great breakfast pancake.

 - Feta cheese is a tangy cheese that can be crumbled into salads and omelets and used in a variety of Mediterranean entrées.